itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

 **Reviews and Ratings**

 The third factor is **Reviews and Ratings**.
 When purchasing a smartphone, we usually consider the quantity of reviews and ratings the device has received.
 Depending on how highly rated and how many reviews it has received, a smartphone's likelihood of being purchased What are the benefits and drawbacks of that smartphone, as well as how does it operate?

+## Further Scope

+1. By taking more factors such as screen size, battery capcity, camera offered we can dive deep into what factors are very crucial when it comes to buy a smart phone.
+2. Build a Machine Learning model which can select a phone for you based on your speicifications.
+3. Build a sentiment analysis model with the reivews and ratings using machine learning.

 </details>